toninocasile/Casile_et_al_2025/README.md

 •	download the raw data from https://kreimanlab.com/code/mirc/ and save them into the "patients_data" MAINTAINING their directory tree

-•	set, in the file utilities.py the variable base_dir to the root of the directory tree (i.e., the base directory selected above)
+•	in the file utilities.py set the variable base_dir to the root of the directory tree (i.e., the base directory selected above)

 • run the code